-An appeal is a review of what happened in the trial court to determine whether error occurred and, if so, whether the appellant is entitled to relief.
+An appeal is a review of what happened in the trial court to determine whether error occurred and, if so, whether the appellant1 is entitled to relief.
 An appeal is not a new trial.
-You cannot present witnesses. evidence, call or conduct discovery in an appeal.
-The court of appeals decides an appeal strictly on the basis of the trial court record, briefs, and occasionally oral argument by the parties.
+You cannot present evidence. call witnesses. or conduct discovery in an appeal.
+The court of appeals decides an appeal strictly on the basis of the trial court record, briefs, and, at the Court's discretion, oral argument by the parties.
 Generally, a complaint about error in the trial court must have been brought to the trial court judge's attention before the court of appeals will review it.
 TEX.
 R. CIV.
 P. 33.1.